 Step 2: Positioning The Brand

 If you are a marketer, probably you won’t have any issue understanding the concept and importance of Brand Positioning.
 For a non-marketer let me explain the things in an easier way.

 Brand Positioning refers to the art and science of placing a product or a service in a broader market segment/s in such a way as to set it meaningfully apart from the competition.

-In simpler terms, Brand Positioning means take your brand name in such a position that it is embedded in the minds of the people.
+In simpler terms, Brand Positioning means to take your brand name in such a position that it is embedded in the minds of the people.

-Positioning the Brand is a step-by-step approach starting with assessing the current position of your brand to testing the efficacy of your of brand positioning.
+Positioning the Brand is a step-by-step approach starting with assessing the current position of your brand to testing the efficacy of your brand positioning.

 In a rural economy, people are more regionalized.
 A global outlook may not fetch you the best results while selling goods in a rural area.
 Mere internationalization often treated as an alien thing.